When planning to apply for a course at Trinity Laban, it is important to consider how you will finance your studies.

 Before you start your course you should have an idea of what your income and spending will look like so you aren't caught off guard at the expense of your studies.

-You can estimate how much you are going to need to spend monthly by looking out our recommended living costs.
+You can estimate how much you will need to spend monthly by looking at our recommended living costs.
 Then you compare this with the funding support you expect to receive along with any savings or income from work.
 You can use an online budget planner, work it out on paper or use a free smartphone app to work this out the difference between your income and spending.
 You can then consider what you will need to do to make up any difference.

 Please contact a student adviser if you would like help with this.